swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 ```

 In both cases, the effect on the data is its projection to the probability range [0,1] and its normalization
 such that, in the case of the vectorized version with softmax, the values of an output vector sum up to 1.
+In the
+previous graphic, each surface represents the probability of one of two classes at a given coordinate.
+The probability that either one or the other is our label should be their sum, given that they are independent, and
+we can be sure this is also guaranteed.
+Sadly we are troubled picturing higher dimensions, but be assured the assumption
+holds.

 ## Finding a Suitable Loss

-### Posterior Values As Conditional Probability
+### Posterior Values

-Now that we have normalized our prediction with the $softmax$-function we can use these posterior values to
+Now that we have normalized our prediction with the $softmax$-function we can use the posterior values to
 derive a new loss function, which is more suitable than the least squares method.

 Since we have modeled our predictions as well-defined probabilities we can ask ourselves,
 given data $x$ and its corresponding class-weights $w_c$, what is the probability of a certain class $c$?
-The answer should be our prediction, or more exactly, the $softmax$ of our prediction.
-Pay particular attention
+The answer *should* be our prediction.
-to distinguishing predictions $w_c^Tx_i$, for classes $c$ and labels $y_i$.

 $$
 p( y = c | x; \mathbf{w}) = \frac{e^{w^T_cx}}{\sum_{c=1}^{C}e^{w^T_cx}}